 This comes at a time when Justin takes the next steps in his hearing health journey with Professor Marcus Atlas and the clinical team at Ear Science Institute Australia.
 “Personally, my ear and balance disorder has been a real challenge for me over the years, I am really looking forward to finding out how the latest research can help me continue my treatment” mentioned Justin, who is meeting with Professor Atlas later this month to discuss the next steps.

-With around 466 million people worldwide living with disabling hearing loss**, and the number is increasing by millions every year, according to the World Health Organization.
+With around 466 million people worldwide live with disabling hearing loss**, and the number is increasing by millions every year, according to the World Health Organization.
 “We are constantly working to raise the awareness of ear and hearing health in the community.
-There are so many options for people to address their hearing loss, with many hearing technology and interventions available that are really changing lives” said Professor Marcus Atlas, Founder of Ear Science Institute Australia. **Disabling hearing loss refers to hearing loss greater than 40dB in the better hearing ear in adults and a hearing loss greater than 30dB in the better hearing ear in children.
+There are so many options for people to address their hearing loss, with many hearing technology and interventions available that are really changing lives” said Professor Marcus Atlas, Founder Ear Science Institute Australia. **Disabling hearing loss refers to hearing loss greater than 40dB in the better hearing ear in adults and a hearing loss greater than 30dB in the better hearing ear in children.